mattgillooly/campfire-alerts/README.md

 Once you've deployed campfire-alerts to some publicly-accessible part of the web, you need to configure your Postmark account to post incoming alerts to your server.
 Just [configure an inbound server](http://developer.postmarkapp.com/developer-inbound-configure.html) following Postmark's instructions.
 If your web server is set up at http://campfire-alerts.example.com/, then your webhook URL will be http://campfire-alerts.example.com/postmark_callbacks

+## Hosted Application

+If you are interested in using a hosted version of this application, sign up for our [newsletter on TinyLetter](https://tinyletter.com/campfire-alerts).